-Religion is a weapon that promotes either love or hate.
-The tree of religion has two branches.
-One fosters love and peace, the other hatred and violence.
-Which branch are you on?
+Religion can promote either love or hate.
+The tree of religious faith has two main branches.
+One branch fosters love and peace, the other hatred and violence.
+Which branch are you climbing?
 Are you even in the tree?

 Our beliefs are the judgments and values about ourselves, everyone, and everything in the world.
 It is the filter through which we view reality.
-Some call this our worldview or our paradigm.
-Our judgments affect the world.
+Some call this filter our worldview or our paradigm.
+This filter is critical, not only on a personal level because our judgments affect the world.
 If we base them on bias and prejudice, we are a negative influence.

 The Traditions Become Core Beliefs